tornado05/planetoid/README.md

 ### General plugin structure

 Plugin is a class inherited from `PlanetoidPlugin`.
+Plugin should contain name.

 #### Lifecycle:
  - initialize - this method is called once, before main draw loop is started